 The decision to have a second dog is an important and responsible step.
 When you bring another pet into the house, you may face problems such as jealousy, disobedience, and aggression.
-To avoid this kind of trouble, you need to know how to befriend another dog and make their life together as pleasant as possible for each other and also for you.
+To avoid this kind of trouble, you need to know how to stop dogs from fighting in the same household, befriend another pet, and make their life together as pleasant as possible for each other and also for you.
 All dogs, without exception, need socialization, even puppies.

-An important detail – if you have a problem with the hierarchical relationship with the dog, you need to solve it before bringing a new dog into the house.
+An important detail – if you have a problem with the hierarchical relationship with the dog, you need to solve it before bringing a new furry friend into the house.

 - The first meeting should be “at eye level”.
 Meeting in the home gives the first dog a territorial advantage, so it is better to meet pets on the street.
-After the walk, the pet will be calmer about the intrusion of a new resident into its area, but once the dogs enter the house, they should be confined to different rooms and fed.
+After the walk, the pet will be calmer about the intrusion of a new resident into its area, but once the pets enter the house, they should be confined to different rooms and fed;

-- Teach your dog to eat only from his bowls.
+- Teach your pet to eat only from his bowls;

 - Teach your dog to play safely.
-When you first bring a dog home, it is your responsibility to teach the dog not to attack others.
+When you first bring a dog home, it is your responsibility to teach it not to attack others.
 Use positive incentives to encourage good behavior.
-If a dog bites, growls, or otherwise misbehaves, separate it from the other dog it is playing with and leave one until it calms down.
+If it bites, growls, or otherwise misbehaves, separate it from the other dog it is playing with and leave one until it calms down;

 - Never allow dogs to stay together when toys are around.
 Toys are triggers for fights.
 NO TOYS should be placed nearby.
-Dogs need to know that all toys are yours to play with from time to time but are always taken back after playtime.
+They need to know that all toys are yours to play with from time to time but are always taken back after playtime;

-- Teach your dog to come to your call.
-If the dog is obedient when you call her, you can get her out of most stressful situations before they grow into something bigger.
+- Teach your furry friend to come to your call.
+If he is obedient when you call her, you can get her out of most stressful situations before they grow into something bigger.
 Start teaching her to come to the call and stay close when she is young.
-Practice this often, especially around other dogs.
+Practice this often, especially around other dogs;

-- Encourage good behavior in your dogs.
-It will teach them what is right and what is wrong.
+- Encourage good behavior in your pets.
+It will teach them what is right and what is wrong;

-- Well, the easiest option is to go to a dog club.
+- The easiest option is to go to a dog club.
 There, the animals play and get used to each other under the supervision of experienced dog breeders and trainers.

-The trick is that you only need two soft, damp cloths to befriend another dog.
+The trick is that you only need two soft, damp clothes to befriend another dog.
 Wipe one pet or the other with a piece of cloth and spread them out in different rooms, leaving the cloth with the scent of another dog.
-This will help the dogs get used to each other faster.
+This will help them get used to each other faster.

 The best option for a second pet is to get a puppy.
 It is in the nature of dogs to have a friendly and forgiving adult attitude towards children.
 If your older pet has been socialized, there should be no problems.
 But still don’t let the process of dating and habituation drift.

-To introduce a dog living in the house with a newly acquired puppy, you need to show him that this new creature also has the right to be a neighbor, and the owner is interested in the fact that the baby is not offended.
+To introduce your pet living in the house to a newly acquired puppy, you need to show him that this new creature also has the right to be a neighbor, and the owner is interested in the fact that the baby is not offended.

-- If you feed your baby, you can give some of its food to another dog, which will greatly appreciate such an offer, as it will see the positive side of the puppy’s stay in its territory.
+- If you feed your baby, you can give some of its food to another pet, which will greatly appreciate such an offer, as it will see the positive side of the puppy’s stay in its territory;

 - Walking together is a very important moment.
 If your first dog is well-behaved and follows and obeys commands unconditionally, this is a big plus.
 The child begins to actively copy the behavior of the older pet.
 The process of raising and socializing a puppy is greatly facilitated and accelerated.